sul-dlss/rialto-airflow/README.md

 In order for some of the tests to run, they will need to hit actual APIs.
 In order to do this, they will need to be properly configured with keys and URLs.
 These need to be placed in the .env file.

 Note that if you have hard-coded values in the compose.yml files, they will override any hardcoded values in the .env file.

-For Google drive tests, update your .env with values shown below / pulled from vault as indicated:
+For Google drive tests, add the values shown below to your `.env` file with the values pulled from vault as indicated.

 ```
-AIRFLOW_VAR_GOOGLE_CONNECTION="google_cloud_default"
-AIRFLOW_VAR_GOOGLE_SERVICE_ACCOUNT_JSON=${get from vault at `rialto-airflow/prod/google_service_account_json`}
-AIRFLOW_CONN_GOOGLE_CLOUD_DEFAULT="google-cloud-platform://?keyfile_dict=${AIRFLOW_VAR_GOOGLE_SERVICE_ACCOUNT_JSON}&scope=https%3A%2F%2Fwww.googleapis.com%2Fauth%2Fdrive%2Chttps%3A%2F%2Fwww.googleapis.com%2Fauth%2Fspreadsheets&project=sul-rialto&num_retries=5"
-AIRFLOW_VAR_GOOGLE_DRIVE_ID=${get from vault at `puppet/application/rialto-airflow/prod/google_drive_id`}
 AIRFLOW_TEST_GOOGLE_SHEET_ID=${get from vault at `puppet/application/rialto-airflow/test/test_google_sheet_id`} # used by CI and tests
 AIRFLOW_TEST_GOOGLE_DRIVE_ID=${get from vault at `puppet/application/rialto-airflow/test/test_google_drive_id`} # used by CI and tests
 ```

 In addition, for the Google drive tests to run correctly, you need a few things configured in Google Drive:

-- A shared google drive folder must be setup, and must be shared with the email address of the google service account with "content manager" privileges.
+- A shared google drive folder should be setup, and should be shared with the email address of the google service account with "content manager" privileges.
 The ID of the google drive folder must be configured in the `AIRFLOW_TEST_GOOGLE_DRIVE_ID` variable
-- A shared google sheet must be setup, and must be shared with the email address of the google service account with "editor" privileges.
+- A shared google sheet should be setup, and should be shared with the email address of the google service account with "editor" privileges.
 It must be called "Test" and placed in the shared google drive setup above.
 The ID of the google sheet must be configured in the `AIRFLOW_TEST_GOOGLE_SHEET_ID` variable.
 - See the section `Google Drive Setup` below for information about the google service account and the email address associated with it.

 The drive and sheet should be setup and configured, in "RIALTO Core Team -> Airflow-Test".
 There may be an "authors.csv" file in the test shared folder as well - it is generated by the tests.
 This file is safe to delete if you are troubleshooting.